Jack Uldrich

 Jack Uldrich’s “Friday Future 5;” June 12, 2020

-Posted in Future, Future 15, Futurist, Imagination, Think
+Posted in Future, Imagination

 Futurist Jack Uldrich offers five reasons the future-oriented leader needs to spend more time thinking about imagination.